-Facebook is introducing new changes to the app to make Ads and Pages more transparent in order to ensure transparency and accountability, as well as prevent election interference.
+Facebook is introducing new changes to the app to make Ads and Pages more transparent to ensure transparency and accountability and prevent election interference.
 The social media had mandated that only authorized advertisers would be able to run electoral Ads on Facebook and Instagram, and they have now extended the criteria to include “issue-based” Ads such as political topics being debated across the country.

 Furthermore, these Facebook Ads will be clearly labeled in the top left corner as “Political Ad’’, next to which “paid for by” information shall be shown.
 Facebook has started testing the authorization process this week, and people will begin seeing the label and additional information in the US later this spring.